actility/device-catalog/template/README.md

 ## Profile
 A profile contains the technical LoRaWAN characteristics used by the device, including the LoRaWAN L2 and PHY versions, the RX1/RX2 settings used during boot stage until they are eventually updated by the Network Server through appropriate MAC commands etc.
 > Start from the predefined templates to build your own profiles, if your devices do not follow the default LoRaWAN configuration.
-> All generic profile templates are defined under [/profiles-templates](profiles-templates).
+> All generic profile templates are defined under [Generic Profiles Templates](Generic Profiles Templates).
 Pick the right template based on the below information:
 > - ISMBand (eu868, us915, as923, ...)
 > - LoRaWAN MAC version (1.0.2, 1.0.3b, ...)
 > - LoRaWAN Regional Parameters' version (1.0.2revA, 1.0.2revB, 1.0.2revC, RP2-1.0.1, RP2-1.0.2, RP2-1.0.3...)